-In order to freeze vegan sloppy joes, make sure you leave an inch of air between the top of your freezer container to avoid freezer burn.
-However, vegan sloppy joes will last in the refrigerator for 1 week, which has NEVER happened at my house.
+To freeze sloppy joes, make sure you leave an inch of air between the top of your freezer container to avoid freezer burn.
+However, vegan sloppy joes will last in the refrigerator for one week, which has NEVER happened at my house.

 Although I have fond memories of childhood "Manwich" sloppy joes, vegan sloppy joes are hearty and tasty.
-If you are struggling to make vegan dishes your whole family enjoys, give this one a try.
+So, if you are struggling to make vegan dishes, your whole family enjoys, give this one a try.
 My kids love it, and I never have enough left to freeze for later.

 Of course, you should serve vegan sloppy joes with Steak Fries; Air Fried and Crispy, Skinny AF Sweet Potato Fries, or Oven Baked Fries & Perfect Crispy Oil-Free and Garlic.